 Use Pictures As Guidelines, They Are Not The Law

-For example, I have a larger forehead, and it looks massive when all of my hair is pulled back.
-Because of that, I don’t want to put as much highlighter, concealer, or lighter colors on my forehead because that will bring more attention to it.
+For example, I have a larger forehead that looks massive when all of my hair is pulled back.
+Because of that, I don’t want to put as much highlighter, concealer, or lighter colors on my forehead because that will bring more attention.

 Blend, Blend, Blend

 When you apply contour, it will look like stripes on your face.
 You need to blend to the point that it looks natural.
 However, it’s also important not to over-blend.
 When you blend cream contour, you can over-blend it down to nothing.
 Instead, blend with a few brush strokes and look at the results.
 Continue to do this until your face has the look that you want.

 Hunch Your Shoulders To Find Your Collar Bones